From readers: “Our Place said their Always Pan is Lead-free. They sent me test results. Tamara, can you explain?”

 While the emphasis in the manufacturer’s marketing has been on the lack of toxicity of the coating, in my opinion (based on feedback from readers), 9 out of 10 people purchasing the pan did so with the understand that the entire pan was a non-toxic alternative — free of Lead and other toxic metals (not just the coating).
 It seems like some of the marketing materials and statements may have been parsed to support that inference.

-Below is a screenshot of a post from Mindful Momma – which includes language broken out in to bullet points in a way that is supportive of my assertion that the considerations that the pan is “Lead Free” has been perceived by both customers and bloggers as separate from the consideration about the nature of the non-stick coating (consumers are assuming it has a non-toxic coating AND that the pan as a whole is Lead-free.)
-I would love to see the original press release or marketing package that went out about these pans (to see how the language was parsed there!)
+Below is a screenshot of a post from Mindful Momma that includes language broken out into bullet points in a way that supports my assertion that the considerations of the pan as “Lead Free” have been perceived by both customers and bloggers as separate from the consideration about the nature of non-stick coatings (consumers are assuming it has a non-toxic coating AND that the pan as a whole is Lead-free).
+I would love to see the original press release or marketing package that circulated about these pans (to see how parsed the language was there)!

-I stand by my findings — that these pans tested positive (using highly-accurate, replicable XRF analysis) for 14 different metals (as noted in my original post), and that buyers need that information to make informed decisions.
+I stand by my findings — these pans tested positive (using highly-accurate, replicable XRF analysis) for 14 different metals (as noted in the original article), and that buyers need that information to make informed decisions.
 It is also my professional opinion that, given the specific metals that were found using XRF testing, marketing for this pan has been misleading, at best.

 That is all.
 Thanks for reading.